Historical Case Studies: Tail Hedges in Action

 The Real Variable Is Design

 The same “tail hedge” label covers programs that lost money in all three of these periods and programs that generated alpha.
-The difference is not the concept.
+The difference isn't the concept.
 It's the details.

 Strike selection determines whether you're paying for protection you'll actually use.
-Entry timing, via conditional gates on spot levels and vol regimes, can reduce costs by roughly 25% without meaningfully reducing coverage.
-Monetization discipline is the difference between capturing crisis gains and watching them evaporate.
-And reinvestment of proceeds into equities at depressed prices is the mechanism that converts a cost center into a return driver.
+Entry timing, via conditional gates on spot levels and vol regimes, can cut costs by roughly 25% without meaningfully reducing coverage.
+Monetization discipline is what separates capturing crisis gains from watching them evaporate.
+And reinvesting proceeds into equities at depressed prices is the mechanism that converts a cost center into a return driver.